lohitm/MicroFocus/README.md

 # MicroFocus
-Contains scripts that can be used with Microfocus products
+Contains scripts that can be used with Micro Focus products